-Painful gums or teeth, stomach aches and digestive problems, general discomfort, and many other ailments can all be possible causes of a dog losing his appetite.
+Painful gums or teeth, stomach aches, digestive problems, general discomfort, and many other ailments can all be possible causes of a dog losing its appetite.

-Sometimes though, dogs being finicky eaters is the fault of their owners.
+Sometimes though, dogs being finicky eaters is the fault of the dog owner.

-Imagine if you were given the choice between a gourmet restaurant meal or something nutritious but less tasty, which would you choose?
+Imagine if you were given a choice between a gourmet restaurant meal or something nutritious but less tasty; which would you choose?

 Are you or other family members feeding your dog too many treats or giving him too many tidbits from your plates at mealtimes?